 If you feel shame, it may be tempting to buffer those feelings by turning to a net negative behavior.
 Maybe it’s emotional eating, a shopping trip, or any other kind of addictive habit with a negative consequence.

-The thing about turning to a buffer because you feel shame is it doesn’t change the emotion.
+The problem with using a buffer when you feel shame is it doesn’t change the emotion.
 It usually makes you feel worse.

 We need our lives back.
 It’s time to reclaim the gifts of imperfection—the courage to be real, the compassion we need to love ourselves and others, and the connection that gives true purpose and meaning to life.
 These are the gifts that bring love, laughter, gratitude, empathy and joy into our lives.”Brené Brown